 Homepage / Popular Bullion Refiners: Engelhard

-Since the early 80s, "Engelhard" has been synonymous with quality silver, gold, and platinum bullion rounds and bars.
+Since the 1970s, Engelhard has been widely known in the bullion industry to be synonymous with quality silver, gold, and platinum bullion rounds and bars.

-Charles Engelhard, Sr. founded Engelhard Industries; he immigrated from Germany to the United States in 1881.
+Charles William Engelhard (Sr.) founded Engelhard Industries; he immigrated from Hanau, Germany, to the United States in 1891.

-In 1950, after Charles Engelhard, Sr. died, Charles Engelhard, Jr. assumed control of Engelhard Industries.
+In 1950, after Charles Engelhard, Sr. died, Charles William Engelhard, Jr. (February 15, 1917 - March 2, 1971) assumed control of Engelhard Industries and the title of “Platinum King” from his father.

-After taking over the company, Engelhard Jr. expanded operations to South Africa, South America, and Europe and built Engelhard Industries into one of the world's leading chemical and mineral refining corporation.
+After taking over the company, Engelhard Jr. expanded operations to South Africa, South America, and Europe and built Engelhard Industries into one of the world's leading chemical and mineral refining corporations.

 By comparing these pictures with the video below, you can see the resemblance of Auric Goldfinger, from Charles Engelhard Jr.

-Immediately after President Ford signed Executive Order 11825, Engelhard Industries began to provide gold bullion bars for the public to purchase.
+On the same day President Ford signed Executive Order 11825 into law, Engelhard Industries began to provide gold bullion bars and rounds for the public to purchase.

-In 1977, the U.S. Congress passed a law forbidding any president to confiscate gold from U.S. citizens except during a time of war.
+In 1977, the U.S. Congress passed a law forbidding any U.S. President to confiscate gold from U.S. citizens except during a time of war.

 Engelhard stopped producing investment bullion bars in 1988 after the price of precious metals had fallen and demand for bullion dried up.